Lucy Hulse, President

-Judge Patricia Flynn has been an Associate Justice with the Juvenile Court in Middlesex County since her appointment in 2003 until she retired in 2019.
+Judge Patricia Flynn was an Associate Justice with the Juvenile Court in Middlesex County from her appointment in 2003 until she retired in 2019.
 She was presently a member of the National Association of Women Judges and a member of the Board of Directors of the Massachusetts Judges Association.
 Judge Flynn was a past member and Vice-President of the Board of Trustees of Lawrence General Hospital, and past Chairperson of the Board of Directors of Notre Dame High School in Lawrence, MA (a Cristo Rey high school).
 Prior to her appointment to the bench, Judge Flynn practiced law for 20 years in New Hampshire and Massachusetts.
 Judge Flynn has served as President of the board, and served on the Steering Committee, for the establishment of Community Day Charter Public School.

 Mary McCauley Manzi

 Retired Judge Mary McCauley Manzi served as a Probate and Family Court Justice at the Fenton Judicial Center in Lawrence, MA.
 She was appointed to the bench in 1986 and retired in May 2011 after serving on the bench for twenty-five years.
 She is a graduate of Suffolk University Law School and Emmanuel College.
 As a Justice, she has been involved with the Task Force on Mediation in the Probate and Family Court and served on the Supreme Judicial Court Committee on Ethics.
 Out of the courtroom, Judge Manzi was instrumental in the creation of the Community Day Charter Public School, and has continued to be an advocate for us in the community.
 She is currently working as an attorney with the firm Manzi, Bonanno and Bowers in Methuen.
 She lives in West Newbury.

 John Reilly is a Senior Vice President at Fred C. Church, Inc. John heads up the firm's Employee Benefits Division and has been with the company since 1996.
 He is a graduate of Phillips Andover and Boston College.
 In addition to the TCG board, John also sits on the Board of Directors for the Lawrence Boys & Girls Club.
 He lives in Andover.